deniz-icin/aws-ssm-lister/README.md

 --------------------------

 This project also include argparse module using python.
-It provides easy and user-friendly command-line interface.\n Run `python3 cli.py --parameter $PARAMETER_NAME` command and it will return details for given parameter.
+It provides easy and user-friendly command-line interface.<br />
+Run `python3 cli.py --parameter $PARAMETER_NAME`.
+It returns the details for the given parameter.

 ![Argparser-screenshot](assets/argparser.png)